moveit/moveit_tutorials/doc/custom_constraint_samplers/custom_constraint_samplers_tutorial.rst

 Some planning problems require more complex or custom constraint samplers for more difficult planning problems.
-This document explains how to creat a custom motion planning constraint sampler for use with MoveIt!.
+This document explains how to create a custom motion planning constraint sampler for use with MoveIt!.

 Pre-requisites